-Mary McCutcheon represents policyholders in insurance coverage disputes arising out of: securities investigations, class actions and derivative actions, venture capital and private equity litigation, intellectual property and technology errors and omissions lawsuits, highly sensitive employment claims, mass casualty personal injury actions and construction defect claims.
+Mary represents policyholders in insurance coverage disputes arising out of: securities investigations, class actions and derivative actions, venture capital and private equity litigation, intellectual property and technology errors and omissions lawsuits, highly sensitive employment claims, mass casualty personal injury actions and construction defect claims.
 She also represents companies in business interruption and property damage claims arising out of natural disasters such as earthquakes and fires.
-Ms. McCutcheon is known for the placement of directors' and officers' liability, management liability and financial services liability insurance and related indemnification issues and handling claims under those policies.
-She is a founding member of the American College of Coverage Counsel and chairs Farella's Construction and Insurance Department.
+Mary is known for the placement of directors' and officers' liability, management liability and financial services liability insurance and related indemnification issues and handling claims under those policies.
+She is a founding member of the American College of Coverage Counsel.

 As Bay Area residents prepared for thousands of football fans and media to descend on their region for the Super Bowl, one began to hear the sorts of rumblings that typically precede big events.
 Traffic will be terrible.
 Parking will be worse.
 Good luck getting a table at a restaurant.
 Oh, and good luck finding a place a sleep if you’re from out of town.